 This September will be the first in a long time that I won’t be returning to school.
-Be it university, post-grad studies or teaching in primary schools, come August I’m usually getting my pencil case ready to hit the classroom.
-This summer is different as I’m not returning to work but, August is upon us and of course I’m still thinking about bloody school!
+Be it the psychology school at university, education post-grad studies or teaching in primary schools, come August I’m usually getting my pencil case ready to hit the classroom.
+This summer is different as I won’t be returning to work but August is upon us and of course I’m still thinking about bloody school!
 (Teaching has that effect on you.)

 Before I start, it is really important to remember that kids do things at different times and learn at different rates.
 Just like babies learn to roll/crawl/walk at different ages, children do all kinds of bits at different times.
 Try to remember that and avoid comparing your child with their peers from the get-go.
 A child who is starting school at 5 for example, has had 25% more time on earth than a child who has just turned 4, that’s HUGE.
 If you’re worried that your little one isn’t able to do some of these things, please don’t.
 Talk to your child’s teacher for ways that you can support them at home.

 1.Things to talk with your child about before their first day:

 - Start to talk to your child about their new school in the weeks leading up to the start of term.
 If you’ve had a chance to visit beforehand, that’s great!
 Pictures and social stories are very helpful too.
 The more that your little one knows about their new school, classroom and teachers, the more prepared they will feel on the first day.

 - Validate their feelings about school.
 If they are nervous, instead of saying “don’t be nervous…” say “I can see why you might be feeling nervous….” and talk about the things that might be contributing to that.
 It’s normal to feel nervous ahead of change and you want them to feel listened to and understood.